dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/07-June-2023/admin-api-rn.md

 - Now using Spotlight for improved UI and UX.
 - All endpoints are now documented for v2 and v3.
 Added automation to the docs so they remain up to date.
-- Many of the request and response bodies are documented
+- Documented many of the request and response bodies.
-- You can now test endpoints directly from with the API docs pages
+- You can now test endpoints directly from within the API docs.
-- With the new UI, you can more easily generate code for any endpoint
+- With the new UI, you can more easily generate code for any endpoint.